 Earth Notes: On the Cost of Washing

-TL;DR - even if water itself might not be a problem, heating to get clean it uses a lot of energy, so saving water saves money and carbon!
+TL;DR - even if water itself might not be a problem, heating it to get clean uses a lot of energy, so saving water saves money and carbon too!

 On this site I'm primarily interested in energy costs and the resulting carbon emissions.

 Water is not usually in short supply in the UK (including London) though the drought of 1976 is still firmly in my mind, and it's a resource worth conserving and may become more scarce with climate change and energy shortage.
 For example, London may have to consider firing up some energy-intensive desalination plant soon.